How to Build an App in 2023? 10 Steps to Develop an App from Scratch

 C. App screenshots

-D. Call-to-action (link of Playstore/Appstore if the app is live)
+D. Call-to-action (link to Playstore/Appstore if the app is live)

 E. Subscribe to the newsletter form

 F. About us section

-7. Development: Now that you are ready with the app screens, it’s time to move towards development.
+Now that you are ready with the app screens, it’s time to move toward development.
 There are two common platforms for which a business app is developed- iOS and Android.
 If you would like to go for both platforms, you have two options again.
 You can either go for Native apps or Hybrid apps.

-Considering Native platforms as most of the businesses’ prime choice, we are writing below a quick guide on how to build an app for iOS and Android platforms.
+Considering Native platforms as most businesses’ prime choice, we are writing below a quick guide on how to build an app for iOS and Android platforms.

 Coding an App for iOS

 Coding an app for Android

 Developing an application for both platforms requires the engagement of two expert resources.
 Though, if you are unsure about your business idea even a little, you can go for one platform for now and concentrate on another after building a decent amount of a userbase and success through one.

 Launching your app means it’s time for you to make it live on the app marketplaces i.e. Google Playstore for Android app and App Store for iOS app.

-A. In order to publish your app, you need to first create a Google Developer account on Playstore.
+A. To publish your app, you need to first create a Google Developer account on Playstore.

 B. If your app is paid or you are having any paid features in your app, then you will have to create a Merchant Account.

 C. Create your app by entering the app title and other important details.